restatedev/documentation/docs/deployment-operations/deployment.md

 ### Registering service endpoints

-After deploying a service endpoint, in order to use it, it must be registered with Restate as follows:
+After deploying a service endpoint, in order to use it, it must be registered with Restate as follows with curl  (>v7.82.0):

 ```bash
 $ curl <RESTATE_META_ENDPOINT>/endpoints --json '{"uri": "<SERVICE_ENDPOINT_URI>"}'